michaelchan77/BENG183FinalReport/Group2_HiGlass/main.md

 HiGlass offers extensive view and track customization to facilitate Hi-C data visualization.
 Researchers will select the viewing experience which best suits their experimental conditions and data attributes.

 ### Views
 Dynamic viewing capabilities allow researchers to easily compare differences between different conditions or examine changes within samples.
 For example, a researcher may desire to zoom into select regions of the contact matrix and make comparisons.
-This is feasible through customizing a view which maintains the current state of the heatmap, but also displays the zoomed regions in separate matrices (shown below).
+This is feasible through customizing a view which maintains the current state of the heatmap, but also displays the zoomed regions in separate matrices.
 This is in contrast with other methods which would require zooming in the same matrix window and screenshotting to make comparisons.
-Here, we have three zoomed in views showing telomere clustering, while one provides the original view.
+An example is shown below with three zoomed in windows showing telomere clustering, while one window provides the original view.
 <p align="center">
 <img src="higlass_zoomedview.png" alt="Centered Image" width = 400>
 </p>